 Last week was supposedly an easy week running-wise, but I found it so tough!
 On Wednesday I got the news that a very close family friend had lost her battle with Cancer.
 Gill was a lovely lady who will be missed by so many people.

-I really had to force myself out of the house for each of the runs, and even when running I can’t say that it was particularly easy.
-Thursday run was dedicated to Gill, and when I felt uncomfortable in my run and tired, I just thought about how much Gill had gone through, and how tough she had been to fight Cancer once before.
+I really had to force myself out of the house for each of the runs.
+When I was running I can’t say that it was particularly easy.
+Thursday run was dedicated to Gill.
+When I felt uncomfortable in my run and tired, I just thought about how much Gill had gone through.
+How tough she had been to fight Cancer once before.

-During Saturday’s long run, I managed to cover 12 miles, and was lucky to have company for 5 of those miles – it makes such a difference running with someone.
+During Saturday’s long run, I managed to cover 12 miles.
+I was lucky to have company for 5 of those miles.
+It makes such a difference running with someone.
 I am now so glad that I booked so many half marathons to run as part of my long runs.
 Not only will I get to run with lots of people, but I will hopefully get a medal at the end too!

-My training from here onwards scares me slightly, as I am starting to go in to unknown territory!
+My training from here onwards scares me slightly.
+I am starting to go into unknown territory!
 I have run a few half marathons before, but I have never run further than 13.1 miles.
-To be honest I have never run further than 11 miles in training, so last weeks long run was a first!
+To be honest, I have never run further than 11 miles in training.
+Last weeks long run was a first!

 Monday 20 minutes

 Tuesday 45 minutes

 Thursday 55 minutes

 Although my training scares me, I am also looking forward to seeing how my body copes with running for longer periods of time.
 When things get tough I know that Dad and Gill will push me on.
 I am also going to start promoting my fundraising page a lot more, as I know that raising money for such a great charity as the Motor Neurone Disease Association, potentially raising funds that could one day help there be a cure for MND will keep me going.

 I saw this today on a card ‘Loss leaves a heartache no one can heal, Love, leaves a memory no one can steal’.
 Do you run for a charity?